 In 2011 I re-recorded Almost Isn't Good Enough with a fuller production, with producer Joe Grouse, mastered by Dick Beetham of 360mastering.
 It was an amazing experience to see one of my songs come to life with real instruments and quirky loops.
 Joe was a real inspiration to work with.
 It was extremely kind of him to offer his talents to me for free on belief.

-In the same year, I signed a publishing deal with Sky Rocket Records (site momentarily down) as Consuelo Scivoletto (Consu).
+In the same year, I signed a publishing deal with Sky Rocket Records as Consuelo Scivoletto (Consu).
 Any of the songs on their website are available for licensing in any media.
-If interested, please contact me and I will contact my publisher Doris Brendel.
+If interested, please contact me on firstname.lastname@example.org or my publisher Doris Brendel at https://skyrocketrecords.co.uk/about/contact-us.aspx

 2012 was a happy year as I met who, in 2013, became my husband, and moved to his home county, Devon.
 I have not played live for a while.
 Sadly I suffer from acute stage nerves when playing solo but, do not despair, from time to time I'll upload exclusive videos of me performing in my room (better than nothing...haha!)

 As well as sung material, I compose film music / TV themes.
 A dear friend, Chris Savill, has mastered Cornwall for me all the way from Australia.
 Chris and I became friends through Sound on Sound magazine.
 Chris introduced me the magic county that Cornwall is, and I will always be grateful to him for that.
 I miss Cornwall.
-I composed my best songs there.
+I composed some of my best songs there.
 My husband and I will hopefully move there one day, I will be ‘the piano player’ again and, who knows, might find musicians to play live with and start gigging again.